 To enact the ‘high interest rate’ strategy, pay off your highest cost debts first.
 The highest cost debts are those with the highest interest rates.
 What are this strategy’s pros and cons you ask…

-- – You’ll feel great knowing that you’re conquering the riskiest debt first.
+- You’ll feel great knowing that you’re conquering the riskiest debt first.
 Finally, you will tackle your low interest rate personal loans.

 Now that we know the pros and cons of both positions, let’s see an example compare the two.